microsoft/BotFramework-DirectLineJS/README.md

     secret: /* put your Direct Line secret here */,
     token: /* or put your Direct Line token here (supply secret OR token, not both) */,
     domain: /* optional: if you are not using the default Direct Line endpoint, e.g. if you are using a region-specific endpoint, put its full URL here */
-    webSocket: /* optional: true if you want to use WebSocket to receive messages.
-Currently defaults to false. */, });
+    webSocket: /* optional: false if you want to use polling GET to receive messages.
+Defaults to true (use WebSocket). */, });
 ```